BASIC UX Framework Infographic - Beauty, Accessibility, Simplicity, Intuitiveness, Consistency principles

 Questions to ask

-The time it takes to make a decision is proportionally related to the number and complexity of choices (Hick’s Law).
-Simplicity should be the deciding factor when choosing between two identical designs (Ockham’s Razor).
-Designers should create user interfaces that distill the options to only what is needed to perform the user’s task.
-Visually, this means balancing use of space and alignment to create associates rather than complex graphics and styling.
-For language, this means reducing redundancy, minimizing passivity and filler words.
-Overall, simplicity also reflect on a products usefulness to reduce the workload for its user; does it make their life easier/simpler, or does it add complexity and work?
+Hick’s Law* states that the time it takes to make a decision is proportionally related to the number and complexity of choices.
+Additionally, Ockham’s Razor* states that simplicity should be the deciding factor when choosing between two identical designs.
+Developers must then create user interfaces that distill the options to only what is needed to perform the user’s task.
+Visually, this means balancing use of “white” space and alignments to create associates rather than complex graphics and styling.
+Principles of Gestalt* informs us that the use of distance, alignments and color similarities can help guide a product in a clean and intuitive manner.
+For language, this means reducing redundancy, removing passivity and filler words.

 Questions to ask

-Intuitiveness is about on how "learnable" a product and its features are.
+Intuitiveness in BASIC UX is focused on how "learnable" a product and its features are.
 Very few things are innately intuitive like breathing.
-The critical point here is that a product can be learned and that the user does not need to relearn its functionality over and over again.
-Also, this learning should be as simple as possible so that understanding the product is not a large obstacle to using the product itself.
-Affordance is a key aspect of intuitive design.
-Like the color of links or the shape of buttons; these design techniques give clues to the user about what the elements can do.
-It’s also import to realize that most people spend most of their time with other products; so building upon learned patters is key.
+Thus, most everything needs to be learned at some point.
+Using a pencil seems intuitive but is actually a learned mechanic.
+The critical point here is that a product can be learned and does the user does not need to relearn the product and its functionality over and over again.
+Also, this learning should be as simple as possible so that learning the product is not a large obstacle to using the product itself.
+Affordance is another key aspect of intuitive design.
+Like the color of links or the shape of buttons; these designs give cues to the user about what the elements do.
+It’s import to realize that most people spend most of their time with other products.
+So building upon established design patters is key.

 Questions to ask

-Consistency is the thread that holds a product's user experience together.
+Consistency is the thread that holds UX together.
 A beautiful product is consistent.
 An accessible product is consistent.
 A simple product is consistent.
 An intuitive product is consistent.
 In UX — consistency is the thing that separates frustrating chaos from cohesive harmony.
 It is important that design colors, spacings, fonts and alignments are consistent throughout the product.
-Designers should reuse existing and learned elements in the system whenever possible.
+Developers should reuse existing and established elements in the system whenever possible.
 Forms should have consistent alerts, labels, validation, and action behaviors.
-Navigation should be consistent and predictable.
-A dependable product performs consistently for a user every time.
-This builds trust and assurance between the user and the product's functionality.
 If consistency is lacking then the entire UX will be as well.

 Questions to ask